jkubis96/JSEQ_scRNAseq/README.md

 <img  src="https://github.com/jkubis96/JSEQ_scRNAseq/blob/v2.3.1/setup/fig/JSEQ.jpg?raw=true" alt="drawing" width="1000" />
 </p>

-The JSEQ® pipeline was prepared and tested on AMD Ryzen Threadripper 24-Core, RAM 256GB, Ubuntu 20.04 LTS.
+The JSEQ© pipeline was prepared and tested on AMD Ryzen Threadripper 24-Core, RAM 256GB, Ubuntu 20.04 LTS.
 For more information, I invite you to familiarize yourself with the manual.

 ## Table of contents